Crestwood's outgoing mayor appointed as an interim alderman

 The site saw new life this year with the opening last month of a new Dierbergs grocery store, an anchor to a redevelopment project underway that will add retail shops and dozens of homes.
 Crestwood approved $15 million in tax incentives for the retail project in 2016, plus an extra sales tax.

-Mabie's term as interim mayor ends April 2, 2024.
+Mabie’s term as interim alderman ends April 2, 2024.
 Mabie said he has not decided yet whether he will run for reelection to the office.

 His transition from mayor to alder isn’t the first in Crestwood, according to officials.
 Robert Bess, who was mayor from 1970 to 1972 after serving nine years as an alderman, served as an interim alder from 1973 to 1974.